JeremieV/simba/README.md

 - The interpreter evaluates Simba data structures.
 - **interpreter plugins**

+## Data representation

+- `doc` documentation is conserved as metadata in the running program.
+Equivalent of doc-strings. -> user-facing
+- `comment`s are not, they are only meant for the person trying to understand the inner-workings of the code -> implementer-facing
+- they should **be ignored by the compiler**
+- md and stuff compile down to `e`s

 ## Changelog

 2 Nov 2021:
 - created repository and REPL structure

+## Questions:

+- How do I import stuff

+## Roadmap

+- evaluate vectors
+- evaluate maps
+- namespaces!!
+- interop: I can wrap all of the irregular functions, however there are the library functions, and methods:
+- [x] Minus `-` should throw an error when given only one arg